-The focus of the study was on the impact of life-long HIV and long-term antiretroviral therapy (ART) on various areas of health, including cognitive function and psychosocial issues, and sexual and reproductive health.
+The focus of the study was on the impact of life-long HIV and long-term antiretroviral therapy (ART) on various areas of health, including cognitive function, psychosocial issues and sexual and reproductive health.
 Two face-to-face interviews took place over a five year period.

 The study is now complete.
-Young people from CHIVA worked on developing these resources which report on the study outcomes with the study team from the MCR clinical trials unit at UCL You can read about the results by watching the short film and reading the document below .
+Young people from CHIVA worked on developing resources which report on the outcomes with the study team from the MCR Clinical Trials Unit at University College London.

 Youth Trials Board

-CHIVA are working with Penta ID to deliver a UK Youth Trials Board as part of a global programme to enable young people's participation in HIV clinical trials.
+CHIVA has been working with Penta ID to deliver a UK Youth Trials Board (YTB) as part of a global programme enabling young people's participation in clinical trials.

-- Africaid Zvandiri and The University of Zimbabwe Clinical Research Centre (UZCRC)
+- Zimbabwe: Africaid Zvandiri and The University of Zimbabwe Clinical Research Centre (UZCRC)

-- Enhancing Care Foundation, King Edward VII Hospital Clinical Trials Unit, Durban, South Africa.
+- South Africa: Enhancing Care Foundation, King Edward VII Hospital Clinical Trials Unit, Durban

-- The Makerere University – John Hopkins University (MUJHU), Research Collaboration
+- Uganda: The Makerere University – John Hopkins University (MUJHU) Research Collaboration

-As a sub-study of the ODYSSEY trial the project worked closely with this clinical trial, the groups also engaged in other relevant paediatric and adolescent HIV clinical trials and research.
+As a sub-study of the ODYSSEY trial, the project has been closely involved with that trial.
+The YTBs have also engaged in other relevant paediatric and adolescent HIV clinical trials and research.

-They also met with an Ethics Committee to discuss improving young people's engagement in research with a particular focus on the development of research information for young people.
+YTB members also met with an Ethics Committee to discuss improving young people's engagement in research with a particular focus on the development of research information aimed at young people.

-For updates on the YTB please contact: Abi.firstname.lastname@example.org.
+For updates on the YTB please contact Abi at firstname.lastname@example.org.